moneybharathe/Log4a/README.md

  Inspired from java ***log4j***; API provides three appenders.

 >   Console Appender - Console appender is a very simple service that displays logs data to the console window.
->   Local Storage Appender - It can store data locally with in the user’s browsers.
+>   Local Storage Appender - It can store data locally with in the userâ€™s browsers.
 >   Server logs - A server logs can store the log information from all clients in one location.

 you can configure one or more appenders by setting the below flag as true.